ChadHayes91/EulerPractice/README.md

 The intent of this repository is to develop programming experience by solving difficult mathematical problems.
 The problems get increasingly more difficult.
 I've provided solution to each problem using C++ and Python.

-NOTE THAT EACH PROBLEM AND SOLUTION IS ON A DIFFERENT BRANCH ON THIS REPOSITORY!
+NOTE THAT EACH PROBLEM AND SOLUTION IS ON A DIFFERENT BRANCH OF THIS REPOSITORY!

 All problems are from: https://projecteuler.net/archives